 a) A member will be verbally warned about inappropriate / unsafe behaviour.

-b) A member will be removed from an activity if the unsafe / inappropriate behaviour should recur (for a period of time.)
+b) A member will be removed from an activity if the unsafe / inappropriate behaviour should continue or recur (for a period of time.)

 c) A member will be removed from the water / activity and the parents guardians informed of the actions that were taken by the club.

 This matter will be referred to the club committee.

 By working together we can ensure that Colwyn Canoe Club is a child friendly and safe environment for all children and young people to enjoy the sport of canoeing.

 Our Child protection policy is full endorsed and supported by the Canoe Wales – the governing body for canoeing in Wales.